dickyhermawan12/dickyhermawan12/README.md

 <!-- About Section -->
 ## About Me

-Interested in Cloud Computing, DevOps, InfraOps, Automation, and Web Development.
+Interested in Cloud Computing, DevOps, InfraOps, IT Automation, and Web Development.

-Feel free to reach out anytime, seriously. 😉
+Feel free to reach out to me anytime, seriously. 😉

 <!-- Tech Stack -->
 ## Tech Stack